 Transparency is one of our core values at Joe’s Tea so we’ve created this page to openly document our green journey.
-Follow us as we interrogate every aspect of our business with the goal of becoming as green as we can possible be.
-We’ll be keeping this page updated as we go and openly discussing the wins, the set-backs and the difficult road blocks.
+Follow us as we interrogate every aspect of our business with the goal of becoming as green as we can possibly be.
+We’ll be keeping this page updated as we go and openly discuss the wins, the set-backs and the difficult road blocks.

 Our current impact on the planet

 We’re passionate about organic farming and have only ever traded 100% organic teas and herbal infusions.
 Why are we so passionate about it?
 Because organic farming is the only way to ensure that our planet is properly looked after through agriculture for the present and the future.
 Our ingredients have never even had a whiff of chemicals (fertilisers, pesticides, insecticides, herbicides) and that keeps the ecosystems around the teas, herbs and spices as natural and happy as possible.

 Genetically modified organisms (GMOs) have had their DNA modified by humans through a process of genetic engineering.
 The dangers and risks of mass GMO farming to the planet is well documented and many countries have banned or restricted their use as a result.
 With no standardised regulations on the labelling of GMOs in packaging and ingredients means that it’s often difficult or impossible to know where they hide.
 We guarantee that none of our ingredients or packaging contain any GMOs.

 For any business, packaging, waste and compostability vs costs and resources means decisions, and these decisions aren’t always easy to make.
 Our pyramid bags, strings and tags are recyclable, our boxes are made from FSC recyclable board but not compostable inks, and our inner plastic bags and our foil bags for foodservice are not recyclable.
 See below for how we’re working towards making our packaging fully compostable by 2020.